sttk/fav-prop.omit/README.md

 # [@fav/prop.omit][repo-url] [![NPM][npm-img]][npm-url] [![MIT License][mit-img]][mit-url] [![Build Status][travis-img]][travis-url] [![Build Status][appveyor-img]][appveyor-url] [![Coverage status][coverage-img]][coverage-url]

-Creates a new plain object and copys properties of a source object except specified.
+Creates a new plain object and copys properties of a source object except specified properties.

 > "fav" is an abbreviation of "favorite" and also the acronym of "for all versions".
 > This package is intended to support all Node.js versions and many browsers as possible.